mjiggidy/pybinhistory/docs/usage.rst

 entry, the :attr:`computer <.BinLogEntry.computer>` (host name) of the machine that made the modification, and the :attr:`user <.BinLogEntry.user>` (Avid user profile name) that was operating that computer.

+See :ref:`bout-dem-logs` for more information about Avid bin logs.

 .. _usage-reading:

 Reading existing logs